Professor John Radford

 - Religion and Psychology: What are they?
 History and Philosophy of Psychology, 2006, 8, 1-11

 - A psychological memoir.
-Invited contribution to the BPS Oral History Archive, 2008 (hard copy available).
+Invited contribution to the BPS Oral History Archive, 2008 (hard copy on request from the author).

 - Religion, spirituality and virtue.
 Transpersonal Psychology Review, 2009, 13, 50-57